 Alternate methods of activating your PayPal account:

-Many bank issues a credit card in lieu of fixed deposit.
+Many bank issues a credit card in lieu of a fixed deposit.
 For example, you can open a fixed deposit of 10K and you will get able to get the credit card with a limit of 8K.
 I got my first credit card like this and it worked perfectly fine.
 Especially if you are building a career online, you should have a credit card.

 When you add a new bank account or a credit card, you also need to complete the verification by the method given below.
-It’s easy & increase your PayPal limit
+It’s easy & increases your PayPal limit